Football in Singapore: Stadium

 The former National Stadium was the home of the Singapore national team.
 The team moved to Jalan Besar Stadium after the former ground was demolished in 2011 for the multi-purpose sports complex Singapore Sports Hub.
 After its completion in 2014, the team concurrently uses both the new National Stadium and Jalan Besar Stadium as their home grounds.

+Seasons

+The following articles detail the major results and events in each season since 2020.